Tutorials

 To perform configuration on the solver to obtain a target configuration we run:

-sparkle configure_solver --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN/
+sparkle configure_solver --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN/ --instance-set-test Instances/PTN2

 Generate a report

-sparkle wait
+sparkle jobs

 sparkle generate_report